 It’s very transparent and almost an alien in this deceptive world that we have become accustomed to living in.
 You would expect it to be embraced with both arms but the tabloid dependent world doesn’t like it.
 And the rest of us – we get it.

 It would be nice to see this defender of liberty embraced and protected by women.
-I feel that that nurturing essence at the beginning of this major game change may protect it without the prejudice of overambitious testosterone.
+I feel that a nurturing essence at the beginning of this major game change may protect it without the prejudice of overambitious testosterone.
 As flipped as our world may be, the organic nature of woman still seems to be to prioritise and conserve life and not to destroy, rob, modify, blow up poison, extract and whatever other mischievous ventures men will engage in to support their grand illusions of power.

 I’m noticing many more women adopting the new cash and I hope this will inspire a sisterhood to replace the macho brotherhood and all of its harmful ways.
 This isn’t an attack on men but on that antiquated patriarchal state of mind that knows only the word ‘Take’.